Easy Instant Pot congee! Comforting and delicious rice porridge in minutes. Make it with chicken, ground pork, or go meatless by using mushrooms.

 Salt or Fish Sauce

 This is a savory type of congee and thus uses fish sauce.
-You can definitely substitute with salt or light soy sauce for a much lighter flavor.
+You can substitute with salt or light soy sauce for a much lighter flavor.

 Broth